 Located on the east side of Tacoma, Puyallup Reservation, the Tahoma Indian Center has met the basic needs of low-income and homeless Urban Native Peoples for more than 20 years in a safe, warm, peaceful and drug- and alcohol-free environment.
-The purpose of the Center is to restore and sustain the dignity and culture of Urban Native Americans in Pierce County.
+The purpose of the Center is to support and sustain the dignity and culture of Urban Native Americans in Pierce County.

 The Tahoma Indian Center is open Monday through Friday, 8:00 am to 4:00 pm.

 - Provide a safe, warm friendly, peaceful, respectful drug and alcohol-free environment for Urban Native American Indians.